Kate & Allie: Recurring cast

+Spin-offs

-Spin-offsKate & Allie gave birth to the spin-off Roxie, a short-lived comedy which aired only twice on CBS' schedule, on April 1 and 8, 1987.
+Kate & Allie gave birth to the spin-off Roxie, a short-lived comedy that aired only twice on CBS's schedule, on April 1 and 8, 1987.
 Roxie starred Andrea Martin as New York City TV programmer Roxie Brinkerhoff, who balanced her professional life at local UHF station WNYV with her married life.
 Martin had previously appeared as a similar version of the character, named Eddie Gordon, on two episodes of Kate & Allie ("Stage Mother", which aired December 1, 1986, and in "The Goodbye Girl", December 8, 1986), in which she was a friend of Allie's who worked as a producer on low-viewership public-access Channel G.

-Another attempted spin-off was Late Bloomer, which was scheduled to be a midseason replacement in January 1987.Gendel, Morgan.
-"Nichols Developing New ABC Series," Los Angeles Times, Monday, September 22, 1986.
-Retrieved November 28, 2017 Based on the similarly named Season 3 episode that guest starred Lindsay Wagner, the series was scrapped the day before its January 19, 1987 debut, which was an encore presentation of its backdoor pilot.
+Another attempted spin-off was Late Bloomer, which was scheduled to be a midseason replacement in January 1987.
+Based on the similarly named Season 3 episode that guest starred Lindsay Wagner, the series was scrapped the day before its January 19, 1987, debut, which was an encore presentation of its backdoor pilot.